 - Aged out of any United States government foster care system; and - Was receiving Medicaid.

 Term Definition

-In Foster Care In the legal custody of the Arizona Department of Child Safety (DCS)
+In Foster Care In the legal custody of any United States government foster care

-or an Arizona Tribe's foster care agency.
+system or a Tribe's foster care agency.

 Aged out of any government foster care system: